Flow Effects on Jet quenching with Detailed Balance: The Potential Model

 where $\tilde{v}(\mathbf{q})={4\pi\alpha_s}/({\mathbf{q}^2-(\mathbf{v}\cdot\mathbf{q})^2+\mu^2})$.
 The new potential differs from Gyulassy-Wang's static potential in that the collective flow of the quark-gluon medium produces a color-magnetic field and the flow leading to non-zero energy transfer $q_i^0=\mathbf{v}\cdot\mathbf{q}$, which will affect jet energy loss as we will show below.

 Elastic cross section for small transverse momentum transfer between jet and target partons can be deduced as

-where $v_z$ is the velocity of the target parton along the jet direction as shown in Fig. 1, $C_R$ and $C_2$ are the Casimir of jet and target parton in fundamental representation in $d_R$ dimension, respectively. $d_A$ is the dimension of corresponding adjoint representation.
+where $C_R$ and $C_2$ are the Casimir of jet and target parton in fundamental representation in $d_R$ dimension, respectively. $d_A$ is the dimension of corresponding adjoint representation.
 Our result agrees with the GLV elastic cross section in static potential when the flow velocity goes to zero \cite{GW94}.